pabloelcolombiano/cake-dm/README.md

 ```
 <?= $this->element('../Users', compact('users)) ?>
 ```
 is no longer supported, or at least it can react impredictably.
 Instead, organize you structure in a manner, where all reusable templates are located in a domain layers's Element folder.
-All use the magical *@* notation to call elements from other layers.
+And use the magical *@* notation to call elements across domain layers.

 ## Credits